Hazardous Substances and Dangerous Goods

 Chemical Storage and Labelling

-All chemical substances are to be appropriately stored in relation to Dangerous Goods classes, packing groups and quantities, as outlined in the Introduction to Dangerous Goods Guideline.
-Chemicals from different packing groups, even in small amounts, may not be stored alongside each other.
+All chemical substances are to be appropriately stored in relation to Dangerous Goods classes, packing groups and quantities, as outlined in the Storage of Dangerous Goods Guideline.
+Chemicals from different packing groups, even in small amounts, may not be stored alongside each other Compatibility of dangerous goods

 Supervisors must ensure that all containers of hazardous substances supplied to, used, or handled in the workplace are appropriately labelled, and that MSDS’s are readily accessible to all staff and students.
 Appropriate labels maybe downloaded from ChemAlert.